MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionInstance.md

 ## DESCRIPTION

-This cmdlet shows the list of connection instances that can be used to link teams.
+This cmdlet returns the list of existing connections.
+It can also return the configuration details for a given connection instance.

 ## EXAMPLES